 2. Flexibility Is a Perk Sure to Motivate Millennials

 Matt Weston, managing director at Robert Half U.K., points out the importance of flexible work in terms of recruitment: Almost half of "office workers would be open to declining a job offer if flexible working hours and the ability to work from home at least once a week weren't offered."

-Simon Haighton-Williams, CEO of Adaptavist, also operates a flexible workplace: "We have a flexible modern working environment to support flexible working patterns.
-We strive to empower our employees ... to be creative in the way that they approach their roles and their work.
-Fundamentally, it’s about treating people ... as grown-ups whose contribution is valued. "
+Simon Haighton-Williams, CEO of Adaptavist, also operates a flexible workplace: "We have a flexible, modern working environment to support flexible working patterns," he explains.
+"We strive to empower our employees ... to be creative in the way that they approach their roles and their work.
+It's about treating people ... as grown-ups whose contribution is valued. "

 4. Hold Regular Performance Discussions

 Sharpe also makes use of regular performance discussions.
-He says that frequent performance discussions have] allowed us to provide regular feedback to team members and to help remove roadblocks quickly.
+He says that frequent performance discussions have "allowed us to provide regular feedback to team members and to help remove roadblocks quickly.
 It also creates an environment where workers regularly consider their career goals and have discussions about how to achieve them."

 5. Motivate with Time Off